 Written examinations are essential parts of examination courses and are held after the end of classes at the end of every semester in all subjects completed therein, except courses where grades are determined entirely by papers or clinical work.
-Mid semester examinations or mid year examinations in full year courses may be scheduled at the discretion of the professor.
+Mid semester examinations may be scheduled at the discretion of the professor.
 Classroom work, in so far as practical and at the discretion of the professor, may also be considered in determining final grades.
 Examinations for both divisions are usually held on weekdays during the regular examination period.
-Please note: examinations given on weekdays in evening division courses generally begin at 5:30p.m.
+Please note: examinations given on weekdays in evening division courses generally begin at 5:30 p.m.

 Examinations for all classes will begin promptly at the hour announced in the examination schedule posted prior to the examination period of each semester.
 No student will be permitted to enter the examination room after the first hour has passed nor will any student be permitted to conclude the exam and leave the room during the first hour of the examination, unless the student is accompanied by a proctor.

 Students must present themselves for examination at the scheduled time except in courses where the student's grades will be determined entirely by papers or clinical work, unless permission to be excused is granted as provided in these rules.
 Omission to do so will constitute failure of such examination by the student.

 The Dean or the Dean's delegate may grant permission to be excused from a regularly scheduled examination.
 The Registrar is the individual delegated to grant permission to students to be excused from a regularly scheduled exam due to exam conflicts or religious observance.